-- Company Web sites, since the target audience for many company Web sites is other companies and their employees.
-Company sites can be thought of as round-the-clock mini-trade exhibits.
-Sometimes a company Web site serves as the entrance to an exclusive extranet available only to customers or registered site users.
-Some company Web sites sell directly from the site, effectively e-tailing to other businesses.
+- Company websites.
+The target audience of many company sites is other companies and their employees.
+These sites can be thought of as round-the-clock mini-trade exhibits.
+Sometimes, a company website serves as the entrance to an exclusive extranet, available only to customers or registered site users.
+Some company sites sell directly from the site, effectively e-tailing to other businesses.

-- Product supply and procurement exchanges, where a company purchasing agent can shop for supplies from vendors, request proposals, and, in some cases, bid to make a purchase at a desired price.
-Sometimes referred to as e-procurement sites, some serve a range of industries and others focus on a niche market.
+- Product supply and procurement exchanges.
+These are exchanges in which a company purchasing agent can shop for supplies from vendors, request proposals and, in some cases, bid to make a purchase at a desired price.
+Sometimes referred to as e-procurement sites, some serve a range of industries, while others focus on a niche market.

-- Specialized or vertical industry portals which provide a "subWeb" of information, product listings, discussion groups, and other features.
-These vertical portal sites have a broader purpose than the procurement sites (although they may also support buying and selling).
+- Specialized or vertical industry portals.
+These portals provide a "sub-web" of information, product listings, discussion groups and other features.
+Vertical portal sites have a broader purpose than procurement sites (although they may also support buying and selling).

-- Information sites (sometimes known as infomediary), which provide information about a particular industry for its companies and their employees.
-These include specialized search sites and trade and industry standards organization sites.
+- Information sites.
+Sometimes known as infomediaries, these sites provide information about a particular industry to its companies and their employees.
+Information sites include specialized search sites and those of trade-and-industry-standards organizations.

-Many B2B sites may seem to fall into more than one of these groups.
+Many B2B sites fall into more than one of these groups.
 Models for B2B sites are still evolving.